Kajal-Kumari0606/careercoach-ai/README.md

    VITE_FIREBASE_APP_ID="your_firebase_app_id"
    ```

-3. **Get a Gemini API Key**
+3. **Get a Groq LLaMA API Key**
-   - Go to Google AI Studio (https://aistudio.google.com/)
+   - Go to Groq Console (https://console.groq.com/)
-   - Create a new API key.
+   - Sign in and go to API Keys section
+   - Click "Create API Key", give it a name
-   - Paste the key in your `.env` file.
+   - Copy and paste the key in your .env file as VITE_GROQ_API_KEY

 4. **Run Locally**
    ```bash
    npm run dev